REP-Julian/Github-Auto-Contribution/README.md

-> Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand. — Martin Fowler
+> Programming isn't about what you know; it's about what you can figure out. — Chris Pine

 ---
-*Auto-updated: 2026-08-25 18:20:07*
+*Auto-updated: 2026-08-25 18:20:15*